1. How are housing assignments made?

 12. Is there anything I cannot bring?

-The following items are not permitted in the residence halls and may be confiscated if found:
+The following items are not permitted in the residence halls:

-• Additional curtains and draperies other than those provided by the College.
+• Curtains and draperies other than those provided by the College

 • Halogen lamps and multi-arm lamps with plastic shades